Hassanyare/Minor_Applied_Data_Science/machine-learning/machine_learning.md

 ```
 ## The model

-I used sklearn logistic regression to categorize the left and right arm movements.
+I used sklearn logistic regression to categorize the left and right limb movements.
 First we split the data using sklearn train_test_split function into 80/20.
 The use the default logistic regression model from sklearn and fit the train data into the model.
 Then use the test data to validate the model.

 ```python